eccelerators/SimStm/README.rst

 .. code-block:: none

- lines append array alines sarray lines append message alines "Some message to be written to a file later" lines append message alines "Value1: {} Value2: {} to be written to a file later" $mvar1 $mvar2
+ lines append array a_lines s_array
+ lines append message a_lines "Some message to be written to a file later" lines append message a_lines "Value1: {} Value2: {} to be written to a file later" m_var1 m_var2

-The ``lines append array`` instruction appends a line at the end of a lines object.
+The ``lines append`` instruction appends a line at the end of a lines object.
 The line can be derived from an array or a message.
 The message string can contain {} placeholders which are filled by values of variables given after the message string.